Solid gold toilet stolen from Winston Churchill’s birthplace

-LONDON (AP) - Thieves have stolen a solid gold toilet worth up to 1 million pounds ($1.25 million) from the birthplace of British wartime leader Winston Churchill.
+LONDON (AP) - Thieves have stolen a unique solid gold toilet worth up to 1 million pounds ($1.25 million) from the birthplace of British wartime leader Winston Churchill.

 The toilet, the work of Italian conceptual artist Maurizio Cattelan, had been installed only two days earlier at Blenheim Palace, west of London, after previously being shown at the Guggenheim Museum in New York.

 Police said the toilet was taken early Saturday by thieves who used at least two vehicles.
-Because the golden toilet had been connected to the palace’s plumbing system, police said its removal caused “significant damage and flooding” to the building, a UNESCO World Heritage site.
+Because the golden toilet had been connected to the palace’s plumbing system, police said its removal caused “significant damage and flooding” to the building, a UNESCO World Heritage site filled with valuable art and furniture.

-A 66-year-old man was arrested, but the toilet was not recovered.
+A 66-year-old man was arrested.
+The man has not been identified or charged.

+Thames Valley Police Detective Inspector Jess Milne said: “The artwork has not been recovered at this time but we are conducting a thorough investigation to find it and bring those responsible to justice.”

+Blenheim Palace said in a statement that officials are “saddened” by the theft but “relieved no one was hurt.”

 Prior to the theft, visitors to the Cattelan exhibition could book a three-minute appointment to use the toilet.